ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 > [!primary]
 >
-> Replace every values with `CHANGEME` comment with strong usernames and passwords
+> Replace all values with the comment `CHANGEME` with strong usernames and passwords.

 Then install the `codecentric/keycloak` Helm chart: